Skip to Main Content

 As social media (Gen Z’s preferred search channel) becomes oversaturated with sponsored content and paid influencers, retailers that seamlessly integrate user-generated content into e-commerce channels, from written to video product reviews, will be the top shopping destination for younger consumers.

-8. Smart supply chains will decrease product waste
+8. AI-driven supply chains will decrease volatility and promote sustainability

 Global conflict and an increase in extreme weather events due to climate change present a drastic need for retailers to modernize their supply chains, implementing digital twins, demand forecasting, preventative maintenance measures and supplier tracing.